staples-sparx/StaplesLabs.github.io/who-we-are.md

 ### Discipline

-Responsible person:
+With great powers comes great responsibilities.
+We provide the freedom to experiment, innovate and excel.
+But, at the same time, it must come with a lot of operational rigor and discipline for things to be sustainable and avoid harmful failures.
+Especially when you are experimenting in production, will real dollars!

+- So the fabric of our team is the capacity to, at the same time:
-- _Thrive_ on Freedom
+  - _thrive_ on freedom
-- _Worthy_ of Freedom
+  - be _worthy_ of freedom

-With great powers comes great responsibility

-TBD
+- We monitor all experiments with rigourous multi-variate testing and abort them early if necessary: before they become too harmful to the customer experience or bottom line.
+- We automate all the boring processes to minimize the risk for error.
+- While we think big, we introduce changes in a controlled and gradual manner.
+Be it at the code level, the system level or the product level.

 ### Dive Deep, Invent & Simplify

+When applying your knowledge to challenging real world problems and pioneering new solutions, you cannot just stay at the surface, you cannot just settle for the original formulation.

-Leaders operate at all levels, stay connected to the details, and audit frequently.
+Our teams have the capacity to dive very deep, operate at all levels while stay connected to the details, and challenge prevailing assumptions when waranted.

+Leaders , and
+audit frequently.
 No task is beneath them.

   - Identify root causes and get beyond treating symptoms

+- require innovation and invention from their teams and always find ways to simplify

+  - *Challenge prevailing assumptions* when warranted, and *suggest better approaches*

   - Re-conceptualize issues to *discover practical solutions to hard problems*
-  - *Challenge prevailing assumptions* when warranted, and *suggest better approaches*

   - Create new ideas that prove useful

   - *Keep us nimble by minimizing complexity and finding time to simplify*

- - applying their knowledge to real world problems

-- require innovation and invention from their teams and always find ways to simplify
 - focus on fundamental, not chase the latest fashion

 We strive for ingenuity and simplicity, always keeping the customer in mind.

 ### Passion

-- SparX is filled with people who love what they do and the products we design and engineer.
+SparX is filled with people who _love_ what they do, and care _intensely_ about the products they design and engineer.

-  - Care intensely about the company success

 ## Our Tools